 The University of Glasgow has inherited, acquired and developed a rich heritage of plant and animal life at the various semi-natural and landscaped sites it occupies.

-It is the University’s on going responsibility to protect and enhance this heritage, for both its intrinsic value and for the wider benefits that healthy ecosystems can provide; breathable air, potable water and fertile soils.
-In addition, we recognise the importance of access to green spaces, with regard to the general wellbeing of our staff, students and the local community.
+It is the University’s ongoing responsibility to protect and enhance this heritage, for both its intrinsic value and for the wider benefits that healthy ecosystems can provide; breathable air, potable water and fertile soils.
+We also recognise the importance of access to green spaces, with regard to the general wellbeing of our staff, students and the local community.
+We will improve the biodiversity potential of our estate by implementing our Biodiversity Strategy and Action Plan (2022-2027) (pdf).